Get started

 1. Use the Tailscale DNS configuration to configure a restricted nameserver (also known as split DNS) to send DNS requests for just the domain name of your internal service to a DNS server you control.

-In the above example, configuring internal.example.com to use an internal DNS server (either directly on the tailnet with a 100.x.y.z address or through a subnet router with a 10.a.b.c address) could be a reasonable approach.
+In the above example, configuring internal.example.com to use an internal DNS server (either directly in the tailnet with a 100.x.y.z address or through a subnet router with a 10.a.b.c address) could be a reasonable approach.
 This also makes it harder for someone to discover what names are in use within your network (which does not necessarily improve security, but is also unlikely to hurt security).

 If you do not want to host this domain on an internal DNS server, then you can configure internal.example.com to use a public DNS server, such as Google Public DNS, Cloudflare Public DNS, or Quad9.